anupgautam23/E-Commerce-API/README.md

 - Payment Module.
 - Order Module.

-## User Retistration Module
+## User Registration Module
-- This Module Will Take User First Name, last Name, Email, and Password  For Registration.
+- This Module Will Take User's First Name, Last Name, Email, and Password  For Registration.
-- User can add the address after registration by providing User Id.
+- User can add the address after registration by providing a User ID.
-- User can add the product into Cart followed by can purchase the product.
+- User can add the product to the Cart followed by purchasing the product.

 ## Admin Registration Module
-- This Module Will Take Admin First Name, last Name, Email, and Password  For Registration
+- This Module Will Take Admin's First Name, Last Name, Email, and Password  For Registration
-- Admin can add the product in inventory and manage the category.
+- Admin can add the product to the inventory and manage the category.
-- Admin  can manage the product inventory category wise.
+- Admin  can manage the product inventory category-wise.

 ## Category Module
 This Module Is for Admin.

-- Admin can add the different category.
+- Admin can add the different categories.
-- This Module is Capable Of holding the different products on each category.
+- This Module is Capable Of holding the different products in each category.

 ## Product Module
 This Module Is for Admin.
-- Admin can add the products category wise.
+- Admin can add the products category-wise.

 ## Cart  Module
-This module is for User
+This module is for the User
-- User can add the product into cart after searching the  product.
+- Users can add the product to the cart after searching for the  product.

 ## Payment Module
-This module is for User
+This module is for the User
 - User can make the payment of their cart items.

 ## Order Module
-This module is for User
+This module is for the User
-- User can make the order successful after made the payment.
+- The user can make the order successful after making the payment.

 <!-- ROADMAP -->
 ## Roadmap